rouille/Toolkit/INSTALL.md

 ## Install and compile STCoordinates
 Download from our web page STCoordinates.tar.gz and uncompress it.
-Define the environment variable `STC_DIR` in your .whatevershrc file pointing towards the directory where you uncompress it.
+Define the environment variable `STC_DIR` in your .whatevershrc file pointing towards the directory where it has been uncompressed.
 ```
 cd $STC_DIR
 make